I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Metaphors, when used correctly, help explain complex or intangible concepts.

 If possible, choose a metaphor to which your target audience can relate.
-For instance, if you know your audience isn’t particularly sporty, don’t use a football metaphor to explain conversion rates.
+For instance, if your audience isn’t particularly sporty, don’t use a football metaphor to explain conversion rates.
 It’ll sail right over your readers’ heads.

 Time is currency for many consumers.
 They only have a certain amount of time each day to spend, so they won’t waste it on content that doesn’t provide something valuable right away.